FlexYourBrain/Defold_Animation3D_Guide/README.md

 ![](/docs/gltf_fps.png)

 ** Heed This Warning ** Before exporting the animations its important to make sure to backup your blend file before taking the next steps.
 The reason why is because glTF exports all actions in the NLA editor and in defold we can only use one animation per file.
 So this means the next steps we take will be to remove actions other than the single one we are exporting and if you accidentally save the blend file while the actions are not stashed in the NLA editor then if you closed blender you would loose the animations because blender will clean up unused action data-blocks by default.
 If that did happen you could try to restore to previous backup as blender does make backup files.
-Making backups of your work before exporting you will ensure not loosing anything from mistakes.
+Making backups of your work before exporting you will ensure not losing anything from mistakes.

 Ok lets get to exporting an animation.
 In my coffee cup project I have 4 animations to export and I will begin with the "plating" animation.
 Starting off by only selecting the skeleton armature then in the NLA editor Shift + Selecting all the actions other than the one I want to export.

 ![](/docs/selectNLAtracks.png)

  Then press X or the Del key to remove the selected action tracks.
 Now we should be left with one track that we want to export, lets do it.
 As before we go to ( File>Export>glTF 2.0 ) and we keep the same settings except this time we will tick the animation section and change some things.

  ![](/docs/NLA_exp.png)